Virgin Galactic's Richard Branson wins space race against Bezos | DW | 11.07.2021

-The 70-year-old British billionaire has reached space, nine days before Amazon founder Jeff Bezos' planned flight.
-But Bezos' company says Branson is simply not flying high enough.
+The 70-year-old British billionaire reached space nine days before Amazon founder Jeff Bezos' planned flight.
+But Bezos' company said Branson was simply not flying high enough.

 British businessman Richard Branson has gone where no billionaire has gone before by reaching space on board a Virgin Galactic vessel on Sunday.